CodeYourFuture/syllabus-archive/js-core-1/week-1/lesson.md

 It is programming tradition that the first thing you do in any language is make it output 'Hello world!'.

-We'll do this in JavaScript, using a command called `console.log()`.
+We'll do this in JavaScript, using a command called `console.log()`, the `console.log()` method writes a message to the console.

+The Console is a tool which is mainly used to log information it's useful for testing purposes

 Inside of `exercise.js` there's a line of code that will print "Hello world!".